 Microsoft is an exception.
 It got into the cloud ahead of the trend and is now the main competitor to AWS which came from nowhere to dominate enterprise computing.

-Away from the cloud, hardware makers are now churning out basic, commodity computers which can be programmed to act as servers, routers or storage devices.
-Hence Software-defined networking, software-defined storage and even software-defined data centres.
+Away from the cloud, hardware makers now churn out basic, commodity computers which can be programmed to act as servers, routers or storage devices.
+Hence software-defined networking, software-defined storage and even software-defined data centres.